jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

         # ...
     )

-Include this middleware in your `settings.py`:
+Include the CORS middleware in your `settings.py`:

 .. code-block:: python